 What are vanity metrics?

-While these types of metrics can be useful as a means to an end, they too often become vanity metrics – numbers that can look impressive but don’t really mean anything relative to the health of a website or business.
+While some metrics can be useful as a means to an end, they too often become vanity metrics – numbers that can look impressive but don’t really mean anything relative to the health of a website or business.
+The official vanity metrics definition stating: “Vanity metrics are metrics that make you look good to others but do not help you understand your own performance in a way that informs future strategies.”
 Entrepreneur Eric Reis was one of the first to popularize the term vanity metrics and cautions entrepreneurs on over-focusing on them:

 Identifying vanity metrics?